humesh0905/Network-Security-for-a-ChatGPT-based-Chatbot-Application/CS-584-Project/README.txt

 4. Paste your API key in ChatGPT/ChatGPT/ContentView.swift in line number 20.

 5. Goto Product -> Destination -> and select your emulator type.
-(We developed it on Iphoe 14).
+(We developed it on Iphone 14).

 5. You should be able to run the chat application on the emulator.